ekjohnsonphd/pure_health_inequality/README.md

 - **60–64**
 - **65–69**

-The script loads yearly Danish panel data covering **1995–2023** and identifies individuals belonging to each age band in the relevant years.
+The script loads yearly Danish panel data (**1995–2023**) and constructs cohort datasets for each age band.

-For each age band, the script:
+For each cohort, the script:

-- Filters individuals by age
+- identifies individuals entering the age band
+- removes left- and right-censored observations
-- Defines the outcome variable `early_death`
+- defines the outcome variable `early_death`
-  (1 if death occurs within the age band, 0 otherwise)
-- Constructs long-term aggregated features using rolling windows:
+- generates historical features using rolling time windows
-  - **0–5 years (early)**
-  - **6–10 years (mid)**
-  - **11–15 years (late)**
-  covering diagnoses, hospitalizations, medication use, and socioeconomic characteristics

-After cohort-specific processing, the script outputs a **single combined dataset** , spanning the full observation period **1995–2023**.
+  (**2–6 years** and **7–15 years before index age**)
+- merges rolling variables with index variables

+The **index age** corresponds to the year immediately preceding the outcome window.

+The final output is a **cohort dataset with one row per individual at index age**, containing all features and the outcome variable.

-The final dataset is saved in **Parquet format** and is used for machine learning modelling.
+Datasets are saved in **Parquet format** and used for machine learning modelling.

 ---